k-rakko/Practice-tools-for-stackers/README.md

 # recognize-pieces-color
 Tools for color recognition

-This maybe help you to recognize next piece with color.
+This maybe help you to recognize next piece with color in block games.